didi/LogicFlow/sites/docs/docs/tutorial/extension/node-resize.en.md

 ## Use

-LogicFlow provides `RectResize`, `EllipseResize`, `DiamonResize`, `HtmlResize` in the extension package, each node has `view` and `model` attributes.
+LogicFlow provides `RectResize`, `EllipseResize`, `DiamondResize`, `HtmlResize` in the extension package, each node has `view` and `model` attributes.
 The scaling of nodes is also achieved by using LogicFlow's custom node mechanism, which allows developers to inherit from these 4 types of nodes that can be scaled to achieve node scaling.

 For example, if we need a rectangle that can be scaled, when we didn't support node scaling before, we customize the node in the following way: